phunterlau/dont-read-gpt/README.md

 # Dont-Read-GPT: A Discord Bot for Summarizing Web Content

-Dont-Read-GPT is a Discord bot designed to help you save time by summarizing web content from URLs, ArXiv papers, and GitHub repositories.
-Instead of saving content that you may never read, let the bot generate a concise summary so you can quickly grasp the key points and insights.
+Dont-Read-GPT is my Discord bot designed to help me save time by summarizing web content from many knowledge sources like Arxiv.
+Instead of saving content that I may never read, let the bot generate a concise summary so I can quickly grasp the key points and insights.
+It currently supports:

+* Arxiv
+* Huggingface model
+* Github
+* Youtube
+* Reddit
+* WeChat Article
+* other blogs or article page

+On the roadmap: (contribution welcomed!)
+* PDF link
+* Medium member blog
+* Hackernews
+* X/Twitter thread

 ## Features

-- Supports summarization of web content from URLs, ArXiv papers, and GitHub repositories
+- Supports summarization of web content from variety of knowledge sources
-- Uses OpenAI GPT model for generating high-quality summaries
+- Uses OpenAI GPT model for high-quality summaries tailored for each source
-- Easy integration with Discord via the "!wget" command
+- Easy integration with Discord, just send a link and AI does everything else.

 ## Installation